-I am watching/using your Bluegrass Slow Jam DVD and am having some beginner problems.
+I am watching/using your Bluegrass Slow Jam video and am having some beginner problems.
 I am using a book to try and learn songs but I am very slow to remember and have not really gotten anything down pat.
 Nothing up to any kind of speed.
 Also I have never played anything other then this banjo in my life.
 No musical background and can’t hear the chord changes.

-So a banjo hangout member sent me his copy of your DVD to learn from so I might find some enjoyment from this banjo.
+So a banjo hangout member sent me his copy of your video to learn from so I might find some enjoyment from this banjo.
 Up until now it has been lots of practice work and no fun.
 I have gotten real discouraged and ready to quit a couple of times and the BHO members kept dragging me up again.
 So here I still am.
-Now I know that I am not going to master this thing over night but I do enjoy the pace that you have on this DVD.
+Now I know that I am not going to master this thing over night but I do enjoy the pace that you have on this video.

-I’m glad you’re finding the DVD helpful.
+I’m glad you’re finding the video helpful.
 It happens I disagree with the learning approach of learning “songs” (meaning lead arrangements in Scruggs style) first.
 I think rhythm playing should be taught first, with good chording, and then a person should join in with bluegrass jamming, at slow speeds.